 [112] The majority of the rule 17 statements admitted by me are of a genre setting out the general military context at the time of Patrick's death or more widely.
-While of broad value, these statements provided little, if any, direct evidence relating to Patrick's death, save for three exceptions: those of Sergeant Bellamy (PC01), PC02 and PC03.
+While of broad value, these statements provided little, if any, direct evidence relating to Patrick's death, save for three exceptions: those of Sergeant Bellamy (PC01) Colour Sergeant McGarva (PC02) and Fusilier Ingles (PC03).

 [113] PC01, namely Sergeant Bellamy, was sadly killed but he had provided a deposition for the original inquest.
 I will summarise the evidence from these witnesses as they touch directly upon the events surrounding Patrick's death.
-PC02 provided an original statement to the RMP as well as a more recent one to my investigator but is now, sadly, deceased.
+PC02, namely Colour Sergeant McGarva provided an original statement to the RMP as well as a more recent one to my investigator but is now, sadly, deceased.
 In his later statement to my investigator, he was unable to confirm his original deposition and said he had no memory of Patrick's death or the night in question.
-PC03 was present at the Casualty Department when Patrick was brought in fatally wounded but had no recollection of the any of the events of that night.
+PC03, namely Fusilier Ingles, was present at the Casualty Department when Patrick was brought in fatally wounded but had no recollection of the any of the events of that night.